dialonce/dialonce.github.io/android/howto/index.md

 #### Gradle (recommended)

-The best way to install the Dial Once SDK for Android is to use gradle and jcenter.
+The best way to install the Dial-Once SDK for Android is to use gradle and jcenter.
 First add jcenter to your list of Maven repositories, if needed.

 {% highlight javascript %}
 allprojects {
   repositories {
     jcenter()
   }
 }
 {% endhighlight %}

-Then, add the Dial Once SDK as a project dependency.
+Then, add the Dial-Once SDK as a project dependency.

 {% highlight javascript %}
 dependencies {
   compile 'com.dialonce:dialonce-android:+'
 }
 {% endhighlight %}

 Finally, add the following line to your application class in the `onCreate` method.

 {% highlight java %}
 DialOnce.init(this, "your_api_key_here");
 {% endhighlight %}

 #### Maven (skip this step if you are using gradle)